altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 "K::It was right here."
 *Kent scoured the area*
 "K::It was"
-~He checked both cars - they were the same ones parked, he was pretty sure~ 'K::...Somebody call the gangs'
+~He had checked both cars - they were the same ones parked, he was pretty sure~ 'K::...Somebody call the gangs'
-'K::He had been bent down over there...'
+'K::He was bent down over there...'
 "K::That guy took it."
 "F::That guy?"
 "K::Call the gangs."